 For active GatGs, Gunung Mulu National Park is ideal for hiking and caving.
-This UNESCO World Heritage Site is known for its limestone cliffs and dramatic peaks.
+This UNESCO World Heritage Site is one of the places to visit in East Malaysia, known for its limestone cliffs and dramatic peaks.
 Located in the jungle there are various day or multi-day hikes you can do here.

 Visit the capital Kuching for colourful cultural performances, stroll along the esplanade or haggle for crafts and souvenirs from the main bazaar.
 Sarawak Culture Village provides an insight into the Sarawak tribal life or if you prefer to stay overnight with the locals, try a cultural homestay with the local longhouse tribe – known for their welcoming hospitality.

 Sabah is home to Mount Kinabalu, the highest point in Southeast Asia at 4000 metres above sea level.
 Sabah Malaysia is situated in north Borneo.
 If you're feeling really adventurous you could climb Mount Kinabalu, or just watch the sunset over the Kota Kinabalu waterfront instead.

 The islands are the places to travel alone in Malaysia if you are after sun, sea and plenty of sand and turquoise waters.
 The coral reefs of the coast of Kota Kinabalu are a magnet for snorkelers.
 Turtle Island is a breeding ground where you can accompany rangers on their daily turtle routine and swim with the turtles.